Tom Horn: Scout

 At 16, Horn headed to the American Southwest, where he was hired by the U.S. Cavalry as a civilian scout, packer, and interpreter under Al Sieber during the Apache Wars.
 Horn was respected for his work with the army and soon rose through the ranks.
 In one instance, as the army was crossing Cibecue Creek in Arizona, they were ambushed by Apache warriors positioned on high ground.
 The officer in charge of their squad, Captain Edmund Hentig, was instantly killed, and the men became pinned down under overwhelming fire.
 Desperate, Sieber ordered Horn and another scout, Mickey Free, to break away and return fire from a hill.
-Together with the soldiers, the men managed to repel the attack.
+Together with the soldiers, the men repelled the attack.
 Horn and Sieber also participated in the Battle of Big Dry Wash and gained recognition when he and Lt.
-George H. Morgan slipped through the banks opposite the Apache line and provided covering fire for the cavalry killing a number of Apache warriors.
+George H. Morgan slipped through the banks opposite the Apache line and provided covering fire for the cavalry, killing a number of Apache warriors.

 Horn was a respected scout by then, known for going out alone in reconnaissance missions and helping track down Geronimo's major stronghold.
 By November 1885, Tom Horn earned the position of chief of scouts under Captain Emmet Crawford in Fort Bowie.
 During one operation, Horn's camp was mistakenly attacked by a Mexican militia, and he was wounded in the arm during the shootout, which also resulted in Crawford's death.
 Finally, on September 4, 1886, Horn was present at Geronimo's final surrender and acted as an interpreter under Charles B. Gatewood.